vinsurf/ubuntooth/README.md

 Complete the installation and reboot.

-## Install git, clone these repository's and run giorgino-01.sh
+## Install git, clone this repository and run giorgino-01.sh

 After installation, open a terminal and clone this repository.